 Exchange information with the other driver.
 This includes names, contact information, and insurance.
 You want to be able to contact them and their insurance company to file a claim if they were at fault for the accident.
 Take pictures of the scene of the accident and make notes of what happened.

 Even if you don’t think you are injured, seek medical attention no later than 72 hours after the accident.
 You’ll want the doctor’s report to verify that your injuries are linked to the crash.
 Without it, an insurance company has more room to wiggle out of paying you your dues.

 Call your insurance company to let them know about the accident.
 Report the facts of what happened, but don’t include your opinion.
 You don’t want to give anyone a reason to doubt that you were innocent in causing the crash.

 - Contact an Attorney

 Once you’ve filed a claim with the other driver’s insurance, their insurance will send a claim adjuster to get your side of the story.
 This might sound like a positive thing, but the adjuster is likely looking for parts of your story that make you look partially negligent as well.
 You don’t have to talk to an adjuster without speaking to a lawyer first.
-An experienced lawyer, like a car accident lawyer in Houston, TX from John K. Zaid & Associates, can guide you on what to say, and can represent you should you need more help.
+An experienced lawyer, can guide you on what to say, and can represent you should you need more help.